| HIN | Vessel | Price | Age | Ch. |

 Point an iPad at the HIN, BoaterOS pulls USCG registration, prior listings, common spec sheets.
 Your tech confirms.
 Three fields, not thirty.

 Change a price in BoaterOS at 9:02am.
-At 9:03 Boat Trader, YachtWorld, your website, Marine Template and your internal dashboards all reflect it.
+At 9:03 your boat dealer website and internal dashboards reflect it.
+Boat Trader syndication ran this way on Fish Tale.
+Wider marketplace channels are on the roadmap.
 No copy-paste.
 No stale listings.

 "We used to lose 30 minutes a morning reconciling Boat Trader prices with DockMaster.
-Now I don't touch that loop.
+Now we don't touch that loop.
 It just runs."